Discover it® chrome review

 - Charitable donations (starting at 1 cent)

 If you only have a small cash back balance to redeem, it’s interesting to note that Discover is one of the few issuers to make redeeming for a gift card a potentially valuable option.
-Depending on the balance, every gift card you redeem for comes with additional credit.

 Points never expire, but if your account is closed or you don’t use your account for 18 months, your rewards will automatically be applied to your balance.